AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## Installation and Usage

-In any case, You need Python3 with (pandas, seaborn, matplotlib, and argparse packages)
+In any case, you need Python3 with (pandas, seaborn, matplotlib, and argparse packages)

 >>> If you are qiime2 user